keu/docs/software/kubepodoperator.md

         is_delete_operator_pod=True,
         in_cluster=True,
         task_id="<task-name>",
-        get_logs=True)
+        get_logs=True,
+    )
     ```

 ## Local Testing

-Follow our [CLI doc](kubepodoperator-local.md/) on using [Microk8s](https://microk8s.io/) or [Docker for Kubernetes](https://matthewpalmer.net/kubernetes-app-developer/articles/how-to-run-local-kubernetes-docker-for-mac.html) to run tasks with the KubernetesPodOperator locally.
+We recommend testing your DAGs locally before pushing them to a Deployment on Astronomer.
+For more information, read [How to Run the KubernetesPodOperator Locally](kubepodoperator-local.md/).
+That guide provides information on how to use [MicroK8s](https://microk8s.io/) or [Docker for Kubernetes](https://matthewpalmer.net/kubernetes-app-developer/articles/how-to-run-local-kubernetes-docker-for-mac.html) to run tasks with the KubernetesPodOperator in a local environment.

 > **Note:** To pull images from a private registry locally, you'll have to create a secret in your local namespace and similarly call it in your operator following the guidelines above.